Justin0927/AnalySeals/README.md

 # AnalySeals
-You can download the zip file directly or...

 ## Update chromedriver
 Go to https://chromedriver.chromium.org/home to update chromedriver to a version that matches the current Google Chrome.